JeffersonLab/clas12-timeline/doc/qa.md

 </details>

 <details>
-<summary>if these data are a "Pass 2" or higher, cross check with the previous Pass's QADB</summary>
+<summary>- [ ] if these data are a "Pass 2" or higher, cross check with the previous Pass's QADB</summary>

 - to remain unbiased, you should have _not_ looked at the previous Pass's QADB yet; in any case, cross check your new QADB with the old QADB, in case you missed anything